-The result was impressive with all songs standing out a lot more, leaving that brightness that only pop manages to have and instead replace it with a power we didn’t even knew they had in them.
+The result was impressive with all songs standing out a lot more, leaving that brightness that only pop manages to have and instead replace it with power we didn’t even know they had in them.

 MOB is currently on hiatus.